Phone System Deployment Options: How To Avoid Buyer’s Remorse

 Your business phone system is no exception.
 And with today’s unified communications (UC) solutions that can take your phone system beyond telephony, you REALLY want to get this right.
 A UC solution is one of the best virtual collaboration tools a business can have because it can improve worker collaboration and productivity, resulting in improved business performance.
 But which UC deployment option – onsite, cloud or hybrid – is the best fit for your business?

-The guidelines listed below can help you figure it out.
+The guidelines listed below can help you figure out the best UC solution for your business.
 Use them to help guide your buying decision and direct you to a solution that will deliver on its promises.

 An Onsite UC Deployment